Adrifot/ml_basics/README.md

 # Machine Learning Fundamentals

 ## Resources
-Here you can find model examples and exercises from different sources with documentation created by me.
+Here you can find model examples and exercises from different sources with added documentation.
 Most of the files in the repo will be in `.ipynb` format.

 ### Getting started
 1. You will need Anaconda